Singtel's annual profit plunges to decades low on Bharti Airtel charges

 SINGAPORE: Singapore Telecommunications' annual net profit plummeted about 65 per cent to the lowest in more than two decades and it did not provide forecasts for the current year, citing uncertainty due to the COVID-19 pandemic.

-Shares of Southeast Asia's largest telco fell as much as 4 per cent after it reported a net profit of S$1.075 billion for the year ended March - the weakest since at least 1998.
+Shares of Southeast Asia's largest telco fell 4.2 per cent after it reported a net profit of S$1.1 billion for the year ended March - the weakest since at least 1998.

-Results were hit due to a S$1.80 billion charge related to its Indian associate Bharti Airtel Ltd's payouts for spectrum charges and licence fees.
+Results were hit due to a S$1.8 billion charge related to its Indian associate Bharti Airtel's payouts for spectrum charges and licence fees.

-Underlying net profit, which excludes exceptional items, fell 13 per cent to S$2.457 billion.
+Underlying net profit, which excludes exceptional items, fell 13 per cent to S$2.4 billion.

 Weakness in the January-March quarter was exacerbated by continuing data price competition and soft consumer sentiment in Australia, along with lower equipment sales and margins, the company said on Thursday.